Democracy; In the United States & Israel

 Education

 NYJA believes that the public education system of New York is the most vital ingredient in the movement to ensure equality for all New Yorkers.
-All New Yorkers, regardless of what they look like, where they live, or what faith they hold, should have access to high-quality education that meets baseline standards for secular education, as mandated by New York state law.
+All New Yorkers, regardless of what they look like, where they live, or what faith they hold, should have access to high-quality education that meets baseline standards for secular education.
 We are grateful for the tireless work of New York’s teachers, and support them as they fight to ensure their teaching environments are safe and their compensation is just.

 Antisemitism

 NYJA is committed to combating antisemitism, along with all other systems of oppression that use conspiracies, scapegoats, fear, or anger to divide New Yorkers from each other.
 We stand resolute against the increasingly bold and violent forces of white supremacy who seek to create a version of America that only serves people like themselves.
 We will not hesitate to hold to account any individual or group who repeats the dangerous messages of antisemitism, no matter who they are or how powerful they may be.
 At the same time, we humbly acknowledge that we cannot fight this hateful force alone, and that we can only dismantle the machinery of antisemitism as part of the larger movement to fight other forms of racism, bigotry, and oppression.
-To that end, we proudly join hands with our allies who are fighting against anti-black racism, homophobia, transphobia, Islamophobia, and all other forms of discrimination and hate.
+To that end, we proudly join hands with our allies who are fighting against anti-Black racism, homophobia, transphobia, Islamophobia, and all other forms of discrimination and hate.
 By showing up for our neighbors, we can repel white nationalism together and build a New York that is safe and free for all its inhabitants.
+NYJA is committed to combating antisemitism, along with all other systems of oppression that use conspiracies, scapegoats, fear, or anger to divide New Yorkers from each other.
+We stand resolute against the increasingly bold and violent forces of white supremacy who seek to create a version of America that only serves people like themselves.

 Climate Change